sxzhang25/product-manifold-learning/README.md

 The datasets will be .pickle files located in the `data/` folder.

-Specifications for the datasets used in the paper can be changed by changing the keys in the params file:
+Specifications for the datasets used in the paper can be changed by changing the keys in the params file.

+The params files for geometric data are formatted as follows:

 * `name`: A user-defined name for the experiment, used for naming saved figures.
 * `dimensions`: The dimensions of the data manifold.